- What is radiation therapy? When is it used?

 How long do implants stay in place?

 The type of implant you receive and your treatment schedule will depend on the kind of cancer, where it is in your body, your general health, and other treatments you have had.
-Some implants deliver low doses of radiation.
-They are left in place for many days or may even be permanent.
-Others deliver high doses of radiation and are taken out after only a few minutes.

 How will I feel during implant therapy?